 - 1 cup chopped and peeled english cucumber (about 1 small or 1/2 large)

 - 1 large tomato on the vine

 - 3/4 cup chopped cilantro

 - 2 Tablespoons extra virgin olive oil

-- In a small bowl add chopped red onion and vinegar, stirring to combine.
+- In a small bowl, add the chopped red onion and vinegar, stirring to combine.
 Set aside, and chop the rest of the veggies and herbs.

 - Add all ingredients to a large bowl.
-Toss to combine, and season to taste.
+Toss to combine, and adjust the seasonings to taste.

 - Serve at room temperature, or refrigerate until ready to serve.

 This is another favourite of ours for pot lucks – it goes really well with the Egyptian Ghoulash!
 Love, love, LOVE!!!

 We are SO happy to hear! xo, Alia & Radwa